programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 #### Step 7: Add annotations to line graph

-Since the legend has been removed, it's now impossible to distinguish between which lines represent males and females in the linegraph.
+Since the legend has been removed, it's now impossible to distinguish between which lines represent males and females in the line graph.
 This can be avoided by using the `.update_layout()` method to add arrows with annotations:

 ```python
 fig.update_layout(